riboviz/riboviz/docs/developer/testing.md

 ## Using the integration test suite

-`riboviz.test.integration.test_integration` is a integration test suite.
+`riboviz.test.integration.test_integration` is an integration test suite.
 The test suite runs the workflow using a given configuration file, then compares the results to a directory of pre-calculated results, specified by the user.

 Usage: